baoxingsong/AnchorWave/FAQ.md

 export CXX=/usr/local/gcc-7.3.0/bin/g++
 ```
 On a different computer, you need figure out where are those programms located.

+## AnchorWave is very slow when using a network storage
+To save memory and increase the number of threads running in parallel, AnchorWave does not catch genome sequences in memory, but read them on demand for a lot of times.
+Please avoid using network storage if it is possible.
+Or if you have a big memory, you could copy the genome file, especially the query genome file into memory, `/dev/shm` .

 ## Should I perform genome repeat masking before feed into AnchorWave
 Genome masking is not expected to improve the performance of AnchorWave.